 Osmo Coding Jam is an engaging board game that connects to an iOS app and allows kids to create their own music with hands-on coding blocks.
 By being able to physically change the coding blocks on the board game, even the youngest coders are learning how to sequence and problem solve.
 Through the use of music, kids can also develop rhythm, melody, and harmony.

 Platforms: iOS/Android/ Kindle Fire/ Windows

-Overall: CodeSpark Academy is an award-winning app that has introduced the concepts of coding to over 20 million children in more than 200 different countries.
+Best Because: CodeSpark Academy is an award-winning app that has introduced the concepts of coding to over 20 million children in more than 200 different countries.
 Using a “no words” interface, this app teaches all of the fundamentals of computer programming for kids through puzzles, games, printables, and even projects, bringing the fun from the screen to life.

 With personalized daily activities based on your child’s progress, engaging curriculum developed by research from MIT, Princeton, and Carnegie Mellon, and new subscription app content every month, your child will have a hard time putting this one down.

 Through interactive games, your child can foster a love of learning, and through carefully crafted standards, you can ensure their fun will help them be prepared for higher educational concepts.
 It also connects with an app that has custom-built games.

 Best Because: Cork the Volcano teaches kids to code through programming puzzlets.
 Set up sequences of actions for the characters to reach the Puzzlet Piece, collect raindrops along the way for bonuses, and avoid dangers from the island along the way through this programming puzzle platformer.
 Kids can practice computational and algorithmic thinking with each challenge.
 They’ll learn to come up with logical steps and strategies to win the game.